Street Fighter Alpha 3 / Street Fighter Zero 3

 Aside from the Ism System, innovative mechanics such as Air Blocking, Air Recoveries, and Guard Breaks provide a very different Street Fighter experience from what returning fans might expect.
 All of the unique gameplay elements combined create a very unique experience in Alpha 3.

 The home versions of Street Fighter Alpha 3 weren't simple ports like previous installments, and actually include some great bonus modes and even new characters.
 The console exclusive World Tour mode allows players to choose a character and level them up with various power-ups and abilities as they fight their way through the roster (and even some 2-VS-1 battles).
-Dramatic Battle is a 2-VS-1 battle mode which enables 3 characters on screen at once... and considering all of SFA3's flashy gameplay mechanics, the action can get pretty crazy at times.
+Dramatic Battle is an exciting 2-VS-1 battle mode that has 3 characters fighting on screen at once... and considering all of Alpha 3's flashy gameplay mechanics and options, the action and combos can get pretty wild at times!

-Additionally, the home versions also include the final three characters from Super Street Fighter 2 (who were previously missing in the Alpha series): Dee Jay, T. Hawk and Fei Long, along with the old school SF2 icon, Guile... completing the original cast from Super Street Fighter 2 Turbo.
-Balrog also makes his way onto the default roster (previously a secret character in the arcade version), along with console-exclusive characters: Evil Ryu and Shin Akuma.
+The home console versions of Street Fighter Alpha 3 include several additional characters over the original arcade version, adding the remaining Super Street Fighter 2 Turbo playable roster (who were all previously missing in the early Zero / Alpha series).
+The new playable characters include: Dee Jay, T. Hawk, Fei Long, along with iconic Street Fighter 2: The World Warrior veteran, Guile.
+Where were you all this time, Guile?
+Balrog also makes his way onto the default selectable roster (previously a secret character in the arcade version), in addition to two more console-exclusive shoto characters: Evil Ryu and Shin Akuma.

 View more products at TFG Shop